dinnomq-2022/test/README.md

 # test

-This repository is for testing purposes only
+This repository is for testing purposes only under readme-edits.